-- The library defines "safe" versions of C++ primitive arithmetic types such as int, unsigned int, etc. - Arithmetic operators are defined for these "safe" types.
+• The library defines "safe" versions of C++ primitive arithmetic types such as int, unsigned int, etc.

+- Arithmetic operators are defined for these "safe" types.
 These operators are enhanced versions of the standard C/C++ implementations.
-These operators are declared and implemented in the files "safe_base.hpp" and "safe_base_operations.hpp". - For binary operators, verify that both operands have the same promotion and and exception handling policies.
+These operators are declared and implemented in the files "safe base.hpp" and "safe base operations.hpp". - For binary operators, verify that both operands have the same promotion and and exception handling policies.
 If they don't, invoke compilation error. - Invoke the promotion policy to determine the result type R of the operation. - For each operand of type T retrieve the range of values from std::numeric_limits<T>::min() and std::numeric_limits<T>::max().
-A range is a pair of values representing a closed interval with a minimum and maximum value. - These ranges are cast to equivalent values of the result type, R. It's possible that values cannot be cast to the result type so the result of the cast is returned as a variant type, checked_result<R>. checked_result<R> may hold either a value of type

-R or a safe_numerics_error value indicating why the cast could not be accomplished.
-Ranges are represented as a pair of values of the type checked_result<R>.

-- checked_result<R> can be considered enhanced versions of the underlying type R. Operations which are legal on values of type R such as +, -, ... are also legal on values of checked_result<R>.
+A range is a pair of values representing a closed interval with a minimum and maximum value. - These ranges are cast to equivalent values of the result type, R. It's possible that values cannot be cast to the result type so the result of the cast is returned as a variant type, checked_result<R>. checked_result<R> may hold either a value of type R or a safe_numerics_error value indicating why the cast could not be accomplished.
+Ranges are represented as a pair of values of the type checked_result<R>. - checked_result<R> can be considered enhanced versions of the underlying type R. Operations which are legal on values of type R such as +, -, ... are also legal on values of checked_result<R>.
 The difference is that the latter can record operation failures and propagate such failures to subsequent operations.checked_result<R> is implemented in the header file "checked_result.hpp".
 Operations on such types are implemented in "checked_result_operations.hpp". - Given the ranges of the operands, determine the range of the result of the operation using compile-time interval arithmetic.
 The constexpr facility of C++14 permits the range of the result to be calculated at compile time.
 Interval arithmetic is implemented in the header file "interval.hpp".
-The range of the result is also represented as a pair of values of the type checked_result<R>. - Operations on primitives are implemented via free standing functions described as checked arithmetic.
-These operations will return instances of checked result<R>.
+The range of the result is also represented as a pair of values of the type checked_result<R>.